Lassana Diarra: Lokomotiv Moscow

 After Anzhi made their whole squad available for transfer due to cost-cutting, there was talk of a number of clubs interested in Diarra's services; Monaco and Paris Saint-Germain were thought to be interested in taking him back to France.
 However, he eventually signed a four-year contract with Lokomotiv Moscow on 20 August 2013, taking the number 85 shirt.
 He became the second most expensive transfer in Lokomotiv's history behind only Mbark Boussoufa, who was signed by the club from Anzhi Makhachkala in the summer of 2013 for €15m.
 Despite being sent off twice in his first matches for his new club against Zenit Saint Petersburg and Tom Tomsk respectively, Diarra quickly established himself in starting eleven, claiming one of two usual holding midfielder's posts alongside Dmitri Tarasov.
 In his first months at Lokomotiv, Diarra provided so many solid performances that someone even claimed that he was the strongest player in the history of the Russian Premier League.
 His growing influence in the team became acknowledged: in November and December 2013, he topped the monthly poll among Lokomotiv fans in social networks and received the Player of the Month award twice in a row.
 After the winter break, Diarra played only five out of eleven matches and his performances were a lot below the usual level.

 Things turned sour for Diarra at Lokomotiv in the summer of 2014, when he fell out with head coach Leonid Kuchuk.
 Matters came to a head when the club wanted to reduce Diarra's salary but he refused and even refused to turn up for training.
 Lokomotiv dismissed Diarra in August 2014 on the grounds of his refusal to show up for training, with his contract set to expire only in 2017.
 It even sought damages from Diarra for breach of contract and managed to get FIFA to ban him from playing professionally for another club as long as his contractual dispute with it was not settled.
 Kuchuk was eventually sacked by the club in September 2014.

-After Diarra left the club, there were several months of speculation linking him with numerous European football clubs, notably Celtic, Inter Milan, Newcastle United, Queens Park Rangers and West Ham United.
+After Diarra left the club, there were several months of speculation linking him with numerous European football clubs, notably Sporting Charleroi, Celtic, Inter Milan, Newcastle United, Queens Park Rangers and West Ham United.

-On 28 May 2016, Diarra was ordered to pay a 10 million euro fine to Lokomotiv Moscow for breach of contract by the Court of Arbitration for Sport (CAS), along with €110,000 to the CAS.
+On 27 May 2016, Diarra was ordered to pay a 10 million euro fine to Lokomotiv Moscow for breach of contract by the Court of Arbitration for Sport (CAS), along with €110,000 to the CAS.
 He was also given a 15-month suspension from playing professional football and a suspension of payment of salary, both of which he had already served.